-Provide a clear timetable for the project and the intended progress of the research through the different stages.
+Provide a clear timetable for the project.
 Your planned timetable can be expanded upon if necessary within your case for support.

 Data collection

 Applicants must adhere to ESRC policy.
 Please refer to the full statement on data management planning and datasets deposition requirements for data intensive investments in the ESRC Research Data Policy and in the Research Funding Guide.
 Explain clearly how you will meet these requirements if relevant to your proposal.
 Complement but do not duplicate the information provided in the Data Management Plan as explained below.